Murder Mile UK True-Crime Podcast #35 - The Several Assassinations of the Exiled Iraqi (Abd ar-Razzaq Said al-Naif)

 And as much as Lamya inhaled those beautiful familiar smells from her homeland, Abd’s eyes and ears were elsewhere.
 Was it his imagination, or was he being watched, was he being followed, were there a lot of Iraqi men milling about on Edgware Road, or was he seeing threats where there weren’t any?
 He looked at his watch, it was 3pm, he’d have to head home for his meeting with that irritant Qassim.

-At ten minutes to four on Friday 18th February 1972, Qassim and his two mysterious assassins slinked up the stone stairs, hung by the mansion block’s black front door and buzzed the intercom of flat 21.
+At 3:40pm, Qassim exited 4 Hyde Park Place and took a brisk nine-minute walk over Edgware Road to Bryanston.
+At ten minutes to four on Friday 18th February 1972, Qassim slinked up the stone stairs, hung by the mansion block’s black front door and buzzed the intercom of flat 21.

 With a sharp crackle of static, Abd answered “hello?”, Qassim: “Abd?
 It’s Qassim”, hearing a slight scuffle Abd asked “Are you alone?”, with a nervous stutter Qassim replied “Yes… alone”, and with an electric buzz and a metal thung, the black front door of 35 Bryanston Square opened.